-GameLuster.com is seeking writers and one editor.
+GameLuster is actively seeking writers and digital content creators

 - We cannot guarantee we will be able to respond to every application received.

 - There is minor compensation pay but not a lot.

 - You will begin as a freelancer and can promote to staff after 2 months of hitting requirements.